 Your Hamilton criminal lawyer's reputation among the Hamilton Crown Attorney's Office is essential to advancing your legal interests in a fair and efficient manner.
 Where a relationship of trust and professionalism exists, expediency replaces suspicion and doubt.
 This, in turn, is a benefit to clients - like all those at Shaffie Law.

 If you have a Hamilton criminal lawyer, you should not contact the Hamilton Crown Attorney's office directly unless specifically advised to do so.
 If, on the other hand, you are self-represented and need to make contact with their office for the purpose of disclosure or otherwise, here are their contact details:

 A list of Hamilton's Assistant Crown Attorneys and their contact email addresses can be found here.
 You are cautioned against contacting a prosecutor directly, unless you have received or are acting on specific legal advice.

-Q. I've just been charged with a criminal offence and I was released by the police.
+I was just released by the police after being charged.
 When and where is my first court date?

 These documents will have two important dates on them: your first court appearance, and a date for providing your fingerprints to the police.
 You must attend both of these dates.
 Failure to do so may results in additional criminal charges.

 In Hamilton (as of November, 2018) first appearances for criminal cases usually occur in #204 Court at 9am.
 Fingerprints are usually taken at the Central Police Station several days or weeks in advance of that.
 Call us if you'd like help interpreting or understanding any of these documents.

 Someone I know is being held for a bail hearing.
 What should I do?